fernandohs1500/aws-php-apache-configs/README.md

-# aws-php-apache-configs
+# aws-apache-configs
-ebextensions for elasticbeanstalk - environment PHP
+ebextensions for elasticbeanstalk - environment

-Some of my configurations to work with elasticbeanstalk in PHP environment.
+Some of my configurations to work with elasticbeanstalk.

 # 1 - Prefork MPM